 Hatha is essentially asana practice as we know it, asana meaning an individual yoga posture.
 It is a yoga that those of any gender, size, and race can practice.
 Its explosion in popularity makes it difficult to contemplate how relatively young it really is as a physical activity.

 Celebrities from Marilyn Monroe to Madonna have practiced it; Andy Murray touts Birkram yoga as instrumental in recovering from injury; and NHL athletes are increasingly turning to yoga practice to improve their dexterity on the ice.
-Successful yoga teachers have even become celebrities in their own right, travelling the world to teach and cultivating substantial online followings in the process.
+Successful and qualified yoga teachers have even become celebrities in their own right, travelling the world to teach and cultivating substantial online followings in the process.

 It all traces back to India, and specifically the turn of last century.
 While yoga’s spiritual roots are so ancient as to be practically undatable, awareness of yoga worldwide can be attributed in large part to a Hindu monk named Swami Vivekananda.

 In the 1890s he travelled to Britain and the United States, lecturing about the spiritual focus of raja yoga.
 His teachings did not, however, include anything about yoga poses.
 Hatha yoga at that time belonged to rural peoples of India, not to the upper echelons of society that Vivekananda was part of.
-So who took the physical culture from rural India and transformed it to what it is today?
+So who took the physical culture from rural India and transformed it into what it is today?

 Conversation can get rather heated when it comes to the controversial question of where and when yoga poses themselves originated.